MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ## Caveats and Gotchas

-### Firewall

-The container host requires specific Firewall rules to be created to enable ICMP (Ping) and DHCP.
-ICMP and DHCP are required by Windows Server Containers to ping between two containers on the same host, and to receive dynamically assigned IP addresses through DHCP.
-In TP5, these rules will be created through the Install-ContainerHost.ps1 script.
-Post-TP5, these rules will be created automatically.
-All Firewall rules corresponding to NAT port forwarding rules will be created automatically and cleaned up when the container stops.

 ### Existing vSwitch Blocking Transparent Network Creation

 When creating a transparent network, Docker creates an external vSwitch for the network then tries to bind the switch to an (external) network adapter - the adapter could be a VM Network Adapter or the physical network adapter.
 If a vSwitch has already been created on the container host, *and it is visible to Docker,* the Windows Docker engine will use that switch instead of creating a new one.
 However, if the vSwitch which was created out-of-band (i.e. created on the container host using HYper-V Manager or PowerShell) and is not yet visible to Docker, the Windows Docker engine will try create a new vSwitch and then be unable to connect the new switch to the container host external network adapter (because the network adapter will already be connected to the switch that was created out-of-band).